-Obedient Plant (Physostegia virginiana) got its common name because you can bend the individual flowers in any direction you like - a nice feature for floral displays.
+Obedient Plant (Physostegia virginiana) got its common name because you can bend the individual flowers in any direction.
 Unfortunately, obedient plant is not so obedient in the garden, where it can spread quite aggressively, by rhizomes.
-Newer varieties, like ‘Miss Manners’, are being bred to remain in well-behaved clumps.

-Obedient Plant has another common name, False Dragonhead, which I believe came about because of the flowers resemblance to snapdragons.
+Obedient Plant has another common name, False Dragonhead, which likely came about because of the flowers' resemblance to snapdragons.

-- Foliage: The long, ovate, serrated leaves are pretty non-descript during the non-flowering part of the season.
+The long, ovate, serrated leaves are fairly non-descript during the non-flowering part of the season.
 Some varieties turn red in the fall.

-- Flowers: Pastel shades of white, pink & lavender.
-The flowers form along spikes, in four neat vertical rows, and begin opening from the bottom up.
+The white, pink and lavender flowers form along spikes, in four neat vertical rows, and begin opening from the bottom up.

-These are tough plants, reliably hardy in USDA Hardiness Zones: 3 - 10.
+These are tough plants, reliably hardy in USDA Hardiness Zones: 3 to 10.

 Obedient plants are happiest in full sun, but they can handle partial shade, especially during dry summers.